x1aoo/freefloating/README.md

         + Now is try to publish the desired angles in to a suitable place.(done)
         + After test, the systems could publish the angles correctly although we could not see clearly in rqt graph
         + The result still wrong and I do not know where gose wrong.

+### Next Step is to do the 3rd order derivative May 19th